 Curcumin is a component of the Indian food herb turmeric.
 Curcumin, is an effective anti-inflammatory agent.
 But, its clinical effectiveness may require higher doses than are usually taken.

 Gluten is a protein component of wheat, oats, barley and rye.
-A small percent of persons who are chronically ill are also “sensitive” or “allergic” to wheat gluten.
+A small percent of persons who are chronically ill or also “sensitive” or “allergic” to wheat gluten.
 This can be evaluated by testing the blood for antibodies against gluten.

 In addition to these restrictions, we find that many people with chronic illness tend to do better with sensible diet therapy.
 Aim for five plus servings daily of multi-colored fruits and vegetables.
 (Nutrition science defines one ‘serving’ as ½ cup.)
 Eat modest–sized meals without excess fats, sugars or simple carbohydrates.
 Perhaps, easier said than done, but many patients have reported benefit from just a few weeks on this “Fibromyalgia diet”.

 Occasionally, people with Fibromyalgia improve with the elimination of foods to which they are personally sensitive, for example, wheat/gluten, milk, yeast, and sugar.
-Dr. Liz Lipski has published an excellent example of a diet that eliminates most foods with which people often have problems.
-This is strict but practical and contains shopping lists, food plans and recipes.

-These in turn worsen Fibromyalgia pain.
+Stress management/relaxation skills are also very useful.
+Most patients we see have fallen into a pattern of mal-adaptive breathing called “hyperventilation”.
+Often overlooked, low level hyperventilation can cause fibro-fog, increased pain, light-headed feelings and a host of other symptoms that in turn can worsen Fibromyalgia.
 It is relatively easy to learn to re-pattern your breathing.
 Other relaxation skills such as meditation also can help.
 We favor a technique called HeartMath which allows you to summon up and retain feelings of appreciation.

 Exercise Reconditioning is also important.
 Too little exercise leads to muscle deconditioning and worse Fibromyalgia.
 Over-doing exercise can flare up your symptoms.
 The key is the Goldilocks Principle—not too much, not too little.
 Do just the right amount that’s appropriate for you.
 We help you find this your Goldilocks level.

-Biomechanical (body work) therapies can help Fibromyalgia but only if done by a professional who understands the Fibromyalgia patient’s special vulnerabilities.
+Biomechanical (body work) therapies can help Fibromyalgia- but only if done by a professional who understands the Fibromyalgia patient’s special vulnerabilities.
 Done too vigorously, these therapies can make you worse.
 Effective therapeutic massage and physical therapy techniques for FMS muscle pain go by several names: Structural Integration, Janet Travell, M.D.-style Manual Trigger Point Therapy, Myofascial Release and Deep Connective Tissue Therapy.

-- Fibromyalgia, social security, and disability
+See Fibromyalgia social security and disability